realadvisor/rifm/README.md

 | **children** | ({value,onChange})=>Node  |         |    value and onChange handler you need to pass to underlying input element     |
 | **mask**     | boolean (optional)        |         |                          switch on replace input mode                          |
 | **replace**  | string=> string(optional) |         | postprocess format allowing you to fully replace all symbols preserving cursor |

-For

-_\*_ This ideas are not always true, but we solve some edge cases where it's not.

 ## Thanks